Skip to main content

 • Limited Handles: Maximum 4 open files/directories simultaneously

-• File Size: Limited by available RAM filesystem space
+• File Size: Limited by the available space in the active storage layer

 Next Steps